 Epoxy Resin is becoming more and more popular.
 But what exactly is resin and what is the difference between laminating and casting resin?
-We explain the differences between the different resins, what they are used for and which are the best products on the market for your projects.
+We explain the differences between the different resins, what they are used for, and which are the best products on the market for your specific projects.

 - 1 What is Resin?

-- 4 Which Resin is the Perfect One for my Project?
+- 4 Which Resin Perfect for My Project?

 - 5 Information about Different Viscosities: